Hints for Java Revel Quizzes and Programming Projects with CodeGrade

 Hint:

+Maintain two variables (int), max and count. max stores the current max number and count stores its occurrences.
 Initially, assign the first number to max and 1 to count.
 Compare each subsequent number with max.
 If the number is greater than max, assign it to max and reset count to 1.
 If the number is equal to max, increment count by 1

 Step 1: Declare two integer variables max and count. count is initialized to 0.